Rawlings (company): Other sports

 Former products manufactured by Rawlings included American football, basketball, soccer, and volleyball balls, as well as golf clubs.

 National Football League

 As of August 19, 2010, Rawlings signed a multi-year deal with the National Football League for products such as tent canopies, grills, and chairs.
 This will also include non-exclusive tailgate products such as coolers, stadium seats, and footballs.

 Sponsorships

 NCAA baseball

-Rawlings currently sponsors numerous collegiate baseball teams in the NCAA.
+Rawlings currently sponsors over 50 collegiate baseball teams in the NCAA Division 1 Level.
+Some of the more notable schools include UCLA, Arkansas, Ole Miss, and TCU.
+Schools sponsored by Rawlings get access to their high performance equipment, uniforms, and apparel.
+Teams sponsored also get access to prestigious Rawlings awards like the ABCA/Rawlings Gold Glove Awards.

 American Legion Baseball

 Rawlings sponsors the Rawlings Big Stick Award, which is presented to the American Legion Baseball "player who accumulated the most total bases."